 The Positive Grid Spark 40 is one of the most all-encompassing practice amps out there.
 Based on Positive Grid's Bias Tone Engine, the tones that you're able to coax out of this amp are thoroughly impressive.
 It's unlike PG to do anything by halves, and the Spark is proof that they more than deserve their position towards the top of the game.

 The Spark has 33 amp models and 43 effects onboard straight out of the box, but when combined with the companion app, you'll have access to more than 10,000 extra tones in the Spark's online library.
 This is the place to download other people's presets, and share your own.

 As well as being a great sounding amplifier, the Spark's smart features offer the user a fun and rewarding experience.
 The features – Smart Jam and Auto Chords – are easy to operate and get your head around, and add an extra element to your practice routine to keep things fresh.
 Smart Jam uses the app and amp to understand your playing style, tempo and feel, and generates a backing track with authentic-sounding drum and bass tones to play along with you.

 Auto Chords is another of the Spark's smart features – probably the most useful.
-Choose any song you can think of on Spotify (opens in new tab), Apple Music (opens in new tab) or Youtube, and the Spark will figure out and display the chords in real time as you play.
+Choose any song you can think of on Spotify, Apple Music or Youtube, and the Spark will figure out and display the chords in real time as you play.
 If you're worried you're not nailing your guitar parts, then you can slow down or loop certain parts to make sure you're getting them bang on.